Sree Saraswathi Thyagaraja College: New courses

 STC started new degree courses in 2020: MSc Applied psychology and MSc Psychology, Bsc Data analytics and BSC Artificial intelligence and machine learning.

 Trust

 The college was founded by the V.S.V.
-Vidyaa Mandir Charitable Trust, which was formed by three business and philanthropic families: Thiru P.M.
+Vidyaa Mandir Charitable Trust, which was formed by three business and philanthropic families: P.M.
 Thiagarajan, Smt.
-T. Saraswathi, Thiru M.K.
+T. Saraswathi, M.K.
 Arumugam, Smt.
-A. Mahalakshmi and Thiru D. Sivaraman, Smt.
-Vasantham Sivam.
+A. Mahalakshmi and D. Sivaraman, Smt.
+Vasantham Sivam.Founder Chairman Rtn.S.Venkkatesh and other trustees have taken the Institution from 35 students in 1997 to about strength of 3000 students.
 The trust's aim is to uplift the members of society through education.